MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/server-driven-paging.md

 }
 ```

 The `$skiptoken` value is generated using an implementation of [`SkipTokenHandler`](/dotnet/api/microsoft.aspnetcore.odata.query.skiptokenhandler).
 By default, the built-in [`DefaultSkipTokenHandler`](/dotnet/api/microsoft.aspnetcore.odata.query.defaultskiptokenhandler) class. `DefaultSkipTokenHandler` generates the `$skiptoken` based on the values of the key fields and fields in the `$orderby` query option if present.
 It encodes the key of the last value in the response in the `$skiptoken`'s value.
-When fetching the next page, it will use this value to know where it left off.
-It will generate a query that's conceptually similar to:
+When fetching the next page, it will use this value to determine where it left off and generate a query that's conceptually similar to:

 ```SQL
 SELECT * FROM products
 WHERE id > 4
 LIMIT 2;
 ```

 This query is more effcient and scalable than using `OFFSET` (assuming the `id` field is properly indexed).

 You can customize the `$skiptoken` by providing your own implementation of `SkipTokenHandler` and injecting it into the OData service dependency injection (DI) container: